temporalio/documentation/docs/go/how-to-handle-a-query-in-a-workflow-in-go.md

 1. A serializable result
 2. An error

 The handler function can receive any number of input parameters, but all input parameters must be serializable.
-The following sample code sets up a query handler that handles the query type of `current_state`:
+The following sample code sets up a Query Handler that handles the `current_state` Query type:

 ```go
 func MyWorkflow(ctx workflow.Context, input string) error {